How We Built Cryptographic Identity for AI Agents with DIDs

 Regulators are catching up to agentic systems.
 SOC 2 auditors want to know which agent performed which action and under whose authority.
 AML rules require knowing the identity behind financial transactions.
 A DID ties every action to a verifiable identity with a clear chain of custody.3.
 Discovery and Interoperability

-Every agent created on Anima is automatically assigned a DID following the W3C Decentralized Identifiers specification:
+Every agent created on Anima is automatically assigned a DID following the W3C Decentralized Identifiers specification, using the registered did:web method:

 Key Design Decisions

 Ed25519 keys: We use Ed25519 for signing because it is fast, produces compact signatures, and is widely supported across platforms.
-Each agent gets a dedicated key pair at creation time.
-Service endpoints: The DID Document lists every communication channel the agent supports — email, A2A protocol, webhook URLs.
-Another agent or service can resolve the DID and know exactly how to reach this agent.
+Each agent gets a dedicated key pair at creation time — and the private key is stored encrypted at rest.
+World-readable documents: DID documents must be verifiable by parties who cannot authenticate to Anima, so they are served publicly with open CORS.
 Automatic provisioning: You do not need to manage keys or DID documents manually.
 Creating an agent automatically provisions the DID, generates keys, and publishes the document.Resolving and Verifying DIDs

 Agent Registry

-For agents that want to be discoverable beyond their own domain, Anima runs an Agent Registry.
-Think of it as DNS for agents — register your agent, and other agents can find it by capability, organization, or DID:Putting It All Together
+For discovery across your organization, Anima runs an Agent Registry — register your agent, and other agents can find it by capability or DID:Putting It All Together

-Here is the flow when Agent A wants to interact with Agent B: Every step is verifiable.
+Here is the flow when Agent A wants to hand a task to Agent B: Every step is verifiable.
 Every identity is cryptographic.
-No shared secrets.
-No API key exchange.
-Just DIDs, credentials, and open protocols.What This Enables
+No shared secrets between agents.What This Enables

-- Compliance reporting: Every action is tied to a verifiable identity with a clear audit trail
+- Compliance reporting: every action is tied to an identity with a clear audit trail